-Listed below are
+Listed below are three

-three generations of Hitchcocks including
+generations of Hitchcocks including Edward and Orra's

 eight children, twenty grandchildren, and ten

 great-grandchildren.
-Obituaries and other related documents may be
+Obituaries and other related

-seen by clicking on highlighted
+documents may be seen by clicking on highlighted

 CHILDREN OF EDWARD AND ORRA WHITE

 HITCHCOCK (b 1822, d 1824): Edward, the

 Hitchcock's first child, lived all his short life in

 Conway, Massachusetts.
 He died on March 15, 1824, at

 22 months of age.

-HITCHCOCK (b 1824, d 1899): Mary attended
+HITCHCOCK (b 1824, d 1899): Mary attended Mount

 Holyoke Female Seminary for two years.
+Some time after

-Some time after the deaths of her parents, she moved to Hanover, New
+the deaths of her parents, she moved to Hanover, New

 Hampshire, and lived the remainder of her life with

 HITCHCOCK (b 1826, d 1895): After attending

 Mount Holyoke Female Seminary for two years, Catherine

 married Rev. Henry M.

 Storrs (b 1827, d 1894) in 1852.
 The couple

 had four children, Mary (9), Charles (10),

 EDWARD HITCHCOCK, JR. (b 1828, d 1911): Upon

-graduation from Amherst College, Edward, Jr.,
+graduation from Amherst College, Edward, Jr., attended

 Harvard Medical School.
 He married Mary L. Judson (b

 1831, d 1918) in 1853.
 The couple lived at Williston

-Seminary in Easthampton where Edward taught until he was
+Seminary in Easthampton where Edward taught until he

 was appointed professor of Hygiene and Physical

 Education at Amherst College in 1862.
 He was a pioneer

 in the field of college physical education.
 The couple

 lived in Amherst for the remainder of their lives and

-had ten children, Edward (13), Caroline
+had ten children, Edward (13), Caroline (14),

 Lucy (16), Jane (17), Henry (18), Ruth (19), John (20), Lewis (21),

 and Albert (22).